10 Movies Like Rez Ball You Must See

 8. Smoke Signals (1998)

 While Thomas looked up to Arnold as a hero, the latter’s alcoholism and violent nature distanced him from Victor.
-This difference adds to their arguments.
+This difference adds to the arguments between Thomas and Victor.
 However, the cross-country adventure heals the boys in their own ways, on top of them helping each other cope with the absence of a loved one.
 What connects ‘Smoke Signal’ to ‘Rez Ball,’ besides the strong presence of Native American culture, is how people help each other cope with loss.
 In the latter film, Jimmy helps Nataanii cope with the deaths of his mother and sister who are killed.

 In an interview with Collider, ‘Rez Ball’ director Sydney Freeland stated, “The initial concept of the film, we always talked about it as a sort of Friday Night Lights with basketball and Natives.
 That’s the brief summary for it.”
 So clearly, the Peter Berg directorial was a direct inspiration for the film.
 It is inspired by the true story of the 1988 Permian High School Panthers football team as told by H. G. Bissinger in his non-fiction book ‘Friday Night Lights: A Town, a Team, and a Dream.’